cakephp/docs/en/chronos.rst

 modified.
 Because modifier methods around datetimes are not always transparent, data can be modified accidentally or without the developer knowing.
 Immutable objects prevent accidental changes to data, and make code free of order based dependency issues.
-Immutablility does mean tha you will need toremember to replace variables when using modifiers::
+Immutability does mean that you will need to remember to replace variables when using modifiers::

     // This code doesn't work with immutable objects